BoZhuBo/SeNic/h0/readme.txt

-You need to use the file after unzipping
+File needs to be unzipped.